A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Preliminaries

 \subsection{Minimal actions and finite index subgroups}

 In the sequel we will invoke the following basic lemma.

 \begin{lem} Let $G$ be a group and $X$ be a minimal compact $G$-space.
-Let $H$ be a finite index subgroup of $G$.
-Then $X$ can be written as finite union of disjoint clopen $H$-invariant subsets $X= X_1\sqcup \cdots \sqcup X_k$, where each $X_i$ is a compact minimal $H$-space. \end{lem}
+If $H$ be a finite index subgroup of $G$, then the closed minimal $H$-invariant subspaces of $X$ form a finite clopen partition of $X$. \end{lem}